cybot1711/refactored-parakeet/README.md

 * Gather coverage and add badges Coveralls etc.
 * If there should be more routes, we can lazy load them.
 * Add global notification's system for toasts warnings etc.
+* Make use of Materia UI theme spacing in more places for standard spacing everywhere and or have ui-kit.

 <p align="right">(<a href="#top">back to top</a>)</p>